CodePartnersMD/MD301-guide/curriculum/04-RWD-RegEx/LAB.md

 - Complete your Feature Tasks for the day (below)
 - Create a Pull Request (PR) back to the `master` branch of your repository
-- On Canvas, submit a link to your PR. **Make sure to include the following:**
+- On Canvas, submit a link to your PR.
+Add a comment in your Canvas assignment which includes the following:
   - A question within the context of today's lab assignment
   - An observation about the lab assignment, or related 'Ah-hah!' moment
   - How long you spent working on this assignment